mickecamino/RT-datorn/Nya RT-datorn/README-EN.md

 # The New RT-computer
-## A 6809 computer designed by Åke Holm (CÅ-Elektronik) during the 1980's.
+## A FLEX 6809 computer designed by Åke Holm (CÅ-Elektronik) during the 1980's.
 It was featured in the magazine Radio & Television, hence the name RT-computer.
 ### With permission by Åke Holm to publish all details about the RT-computer

 ## The following boards were made for the "new" RT-computer: